techthiyanes/torchdim/README.md

 Indexing
 --------

-Rule #3 enables indexing by allowing dimensions to act as loop indices when used as a Tensor value.
+Rule #3 enables indexing because dimensions act as loop indices when used as a tensor.
-So it is easy to have code conditionally execute based on indices, such as computing upper triangular:
+It is easy to have computed based on indices, such as the upper triangular operator:

 ```{code-cell} ipython3
 from torch import where